 Autism Spectrum Disorder (ASD) is characterized by developmental delays, communication problems, abnormal social skills, learning disabilities and behavioral problems—all ranging from mild to severe.
 While some symptoms are apparent during infancy, most children exhibit ASD symptoms between the ages of 1 and 2.

 In 2013, Autistic Disorder, Asperger’s Disorder and Pervasive Developmental Disorder, NOS (not otherwise specified) were rolled into one umbrella category: Autism Spectrum Disorder (ASD).

 It is now known that ASD is not caused by just one thing.
 Rather, this broad condition can have many different causes.
-Similarly, there is not just one brain problem found in ASD, but actually 8-10 factors that can influence abnormal brain function.
+Similarly, there is not just one brain problem found in ASD, but actually 8 to 10 factors that can influence abnormal brain function.

-During the past few decades, the Amen Clinics have seen more than 1,000 adults and children with ASD.
-The SPECT studies of these patients reveal that their brain patterns tend to have high activity or low activity (and both in some cases).
+During the past few decades, Amen Clinics have seen more than 1,000 adults and children with ASD.
+The SPECT studies of these patients reveal that their brain patterns tend to have high activity or low activity (even both in some cases).

 High Activity Patterns in ASD: